Menu

 • Share This:

-Holi or Basant Utsav announces the end of the winter and marks the beginning of the King of the seasons, Spring or Rituraj Basant, which has a religious and social background.
-The celebration usually starts with spraying of powdered colours dissolved in water in the morning and ends with spraying of gulaal or aabir in the evening.
+Holi, also known as Basant Utsav, announces the end of winter and marks the beginning of the King of the seasons, Spring or Rituraj Basant, which has a rich religious and social background.
+The celebration usually starts with the spraying of powdered colours dissolved in water in the morning and ends with the spraying of gulaal or aabir in the evening.

 Youngsters go around touching the feet of the elders and seeking their blessings with a pinch of gulaal.
 Different sweet dishes are also prepared and savoured with love.

-As stated earlier Holi in India has many forms.
-You can go completely religious and witness it in a subdued form or you can enjoy it full flegedly with bhang and DJ.
+As stated earlier, Holi in India has many forms.
+You can go completely religious and witness it in a subdued form or you can enjoy it full flegedly with bhang and a DJ.

 1. Mathura, Uttar Pradesh

 The celebrations start a week before the actual date.
 So you can well imagine the degree of enthusiasm with which the festival is being celebrated.
-Being the birth place of Lord Krishna, it is one of the best places to visit during Holi.
-According to the folklore, throwing of colours actually originated with Radha and Krishna doing the same .
+Being the birthplace of Lord Krishna, it is one of the best places to visit during Holi.
+According to folklore, the throwing of colours originated with Radha and Krishna doing the same.

-Temples are decorated and a colorful musical procession starts from the temples to the Holi ghat to the river.
-A religious ambiance is created with chants and hyms.
+Temples are decorated, and a colorful musical procession starts from the temples to the Holi ghat to the river.
+A religious ambiance is created with chants and hymns.
 The Dwarkadhish Temple is a site worth visiting in Mathura.

 2. Vrindavan and Barsana, Uttar Pradesh

-These two places actually form a religious pair together as Lord Krishna spent his childhood in Vrindavan and Barsana is the birth place of Sri Radha, the consort of the Lord.
-Therefore the love for Radha and Krishna is very well reflected through the ancient traditions, devotion and the uniqueness of the celebrations.
+These two places form a religious pair together as Lord Krishna spent his childhood in Vrindavan, and Barsana is the birthplace of Sri Radha, the consort of the Lord.
+Therefore, the love for Radha and Krishna is very well reflected through the ancient traditions, devotion, and the uniqueness of the celebrations.

-Phoolon wali Holi as the name suggests, holi is played with flower petals being showered by the priests of the Banke Bihari Temple on the pilgrims in Vrindavan.
+Phoolon wali Holi, as the name suggests, is played with flower petals being showered by the priests of the Banke Bihari Temple on the pilgrims in Vrindavan.

 3. Barsana

-Barsana has the traditional of Lath-mar Holi wherein the female folks beat up men from Nandgaon in friendly banter.
+Barsana has the tradition of Lath-mar Holi wherein the female folks beat up men from Nandgaon in friendly banter.
 This is the place where the Lord used to tease the ladies.
-The Ladliji temple dedicated to Sri Radha Rani will greet you with its unique traditions.
+The Ladliji temple, dedicated to Sri Radha Rani, will greet you with its unique traditions.

-Delicacies like laddo, thandai, sweets and songs reverting with the love story of Radha Krishna will give you an intoxicating experience.
+Delicacies like laddo, thandai, sweets, and songs reverting to the love story of Radha and Krishna will give you an intoxicating experience.

 4. Delhi

-The National Capital of India also comes in the list of best places to celebrate Holi.
+The National Capital of India also comes in the list of the best places to celebrate Holi.
 The effigy of Holika is burnt as a symbol of the victory of good over evil.
-The next day people enjoy the Holi with non-toxic colors, street food, DJ, bhang etc amidst 40 National and International performers.
+The next day, people enjoy the Holi with non-toxic colors, street food, DJ, bhang, etc, amidst 40 National and International performers.
 Holi Moo is also one of the popular events.

 If you are planning to celebrate Holi in Delhi.
-Choose the Indian Luxury train travel journeys are:
+Choose the Indian Luxury train travel journeys:

-Must Read : How to Book Maharajas Express Train ?
+Must Read: How to Book the Maharajas Express Train?

 5. Shantiniketan, West Bengali